ajread4/thm_writeups_publish/Flatline.md

 win-eom4pk0578n\nekrotic
 ```
+Therefore, I was able to run any command that I wanted with the ```freeswitch.py``` script that authenticated my socket with the remote service.
+Looking at the output of ```whoami```, I appear to be running as user on the system.
 # Initial Access
 I had to do some digging around.
 But, I eventually found the location of the ```user.txt```.
 ```